- Mar 22, 2025

 16. Mehrauli Archaeological Park:

-This is the only well-known area in Delhi, known for 1,000 years of continuous occupation.
-It includes the ruins of Lal Kot, which were built by Tomar Rajputs in 1060 CE.
+This is the only well-known area in Delhi with 1,000 years of continuous occupation.
+It includes the ruins of Lal Kot, which were built by the Tomar Rajputs in 1060 CE.
 This is further considered one of the oldest extant forts of Delhi and an architectural relic of the Khalji dynasty.
-You can visit the spot as it is a gem of a historical site hidden in plain sight in Delhi near the Qutab Minar.
+You can visit the spot, as it is a gem of a historical site hidden in plain sight in Delhi near the Qutab Minar.

 Location: Mehrauli Archaeological Park in Mehrauli, New Delhi, 110020, India.